mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Keyboard-Tiler.md

 ---

-Keyboard tiler is a simple script which given 2 keys on your keyboard, maps a window to the screen using the keyboard grid as referent.
+Keyboard Tiler is a simple script which given 2 keys on your keyboard, maps a window to the screen using the keyboard grid as referent.

 On a keyboard, the keys from **1** down to **Z** over to **/**, and up to **0** is a 4x10 grid.
 Given the 40 from your keyboard, keyboard tiler maps the visual space of your screen to the grid of your keyboard.